Vedic Mantra chanting gets a new voice in India

 "I am chanting mantras since then and I can see my personality has improved, with better concentration and more focus."

 The five-day celebration in Hardwar is expected to see about 5 million people take part.
-Some 3,000 are likely to come from the organization's branches around the world.
+Some 3,000 are likely to come from the organisation's branches around the world.

 (Editing by Elaine Lies and Yoko Nishikawa)